Matrix Transpose Calculator

 Matrix transpose properties

 The transpose of a transpose is the initial matrix.
-By definition, transposing means exchanging rows with columns.
+By definition, calculating a matrix transpose means exchanging rows with columns.
 Therefore, if we do this flip a second time, we'll change them back and obtain what we started with.
-Symbolically, this property can be written as
+Symbolically, this property can be written as , where is any matrix.

 All this time spent reading through the theory should be rewarded with a nice example, wouldn't you say?